Hermann Göring: Trial and death

-In 2005, former U.S. Army private Herbert Lee Stivers, who served in the 1st Infantry Division's 26th Infantry Regiment—the honour guard for the Nuremberg Trials—claimed he gave Göring "medicine" hidden inside a fountain pen that a young German woman, Mona, had asked him to smuggle into the prison.
+In 2005, former U.S. Army private Herbert Lee Stivers, who served in the 1st Infantry Division's 26th Infantry Regiment — the honour guard for the Nuremberg Trials — claimed he gave Göring "medicine" hidden inside a fountain pen that a young German woman, Mona, had asked him to smuggle into the prison.
 In explaining his decision to speak out 60 years later, Stivers said that he was convinced to come forward by his daughter.
-He wanted to set the record straight: He thought that he was just offering medicine; he said that he did not know what was in the pill until after Göring's suicide.
+He wanted to set the record straight: he thought that he was just offering medicine; he said that he did not know what was in the pill until after Göring's suicide.

+Douglas Kelley, who had been the chief psychiatrist responsible for the prisoners at Nuremberg before being replaced by Leon Goldensohn, called Göring's suicide "an admirably defiant act against the Nuremberg prison authorities."
+(Note: Years later, Kelley, a violent alcoholic who had often threatened suicide, killed himself during an outburst in front of his family using the same method as Göring.)

-Göring's body, as with those of the men who were executed, was displayed at the execution ground for witnesses.
+Göring's body, as with those of the ten men who were executed, was displayed at the execution ground for witnesses.
 The bodies were cremated at Ostfriedhof, Munich, and the ashes scattered in the Isar River.

 Personal properties

 Göring's Reichsmarschall baton and Smith & Wesson Model 10 revolver.
 To the left is the silver-bound guest book from Carinhall (West Point Museum).